Life on the homestead requires long guns.

 3. Ruger 10/22 Rifle

 Known for the ultra-dependable 10-shot rotary magazine and a multitude of aftermarket options, the Ruger 10/22 rifle is fast-shooting and accurate.
 A dependable .22 rifle is much needed on the homestead, too.
+There is also a takedown model that can easily be stored behind a pickup truck seat for when you need it the most.

 4. Henry Arms Lever-Action .45-70 Rifle